 Every year Belarus announces its entry for the Junior Eurovision Song Contest following the national selection held by the Belarusian Television and Radio Company.

-This year a 13-year-old singer, soloist of the popular song theater Khvilinka, Sasha Minenok has been selected to represent Belarus at the Junior Eurovision Song Contest 2016.
+This year a 13-year-old singer, soloist of the popular song theater Khvilinka, Sasha Minyonok has been selected to represent Belarus at the Junior Eurovision Song Contest 2016.
 The young singer got the Crystal Microphone, a symbol of the national Eurovision selection.